Home / Reviews / Kraken Review / Kraken vs. Kraken Pro

 Ease of Use for Beginners

 Kraken’s user interface is specifically designed for ease of use.
-From signing up to executing your first trade, the process is simple and intuitive.
-New users can quickly create an account with minimal verification requirements and start buying cryptocurrencies in just a few clicks.
+Executing your first trade is simple and intuitive.
 The dashboard is clean and well-organised, with basic options such as “Buy” and “Sell” clearly displayed.
 For those unfamiliar with complex trading platforms, Kraken’s simplicity is a major advantage.

 Instant Buy and Sell Options

-For beginners and casual traders, speed is key.
-Kraken’s instant buy and sell functionality allows users to purchase or offload cryptocurrencies immediately using a linked bank account or card.
+Kraken’s instant buy and sell functionality allows users to purchase or sell cryptocurrencies immediately using a linked bank account or card.
 There’s no need to navigate complex trading screens – simply enter the amount, confirm, and the transaction is processed.
 This feature is ideal for those who don’t want to spend time analysing market orders and want to make quick purchases.

 Access to the NFT Marketplace